Dance

 DAN 327 Advanced Pointe Technique (1 Credit)

 This course is an advanced study of contemporary pointe technique.
 All students are assumed to have an appropriate level of ballet technique (as covered in the FCDD's ballet courses or the equivalent).
 The FCD Advanced Placement status is not required however, all students must be concurrently registered for a related two credit technique class and are required to be at the advanced level in that technique.
 May be taken up to three times.
 Meets with DAN 227.
-Combined enrollment limited to 30. {A}
+Enrollment limited to 30. {A}

 Fall, Spring, Annually